 3. This will show you the attendance area in which your address is located.
 To learn which schools are available in your attendance area, click anywhere within the appropriate attendance area.

 1:1 is shorthand for one-to-one.
-This means there will be one laptop provided for every student in to use for learning at school.
+This means that one Chromebook will be provided for every student to use while they are at school.

 As part of the district’s 1:1 Initiative, all students and content area teachers (including self-contained teachers) grades 1-12 will receive a Chromebook for the upcoming school year.
 Similar devices will be available for kindergarten students.